 This article provides an overview of the RemoteExec functionality within the Parallels Remote Application Server Console.

-Parallels Remote Application Server provides the ability to execute commands in the Shell so that they are forwarded and executed on the client end.
+Parallels Remote Application Server provides the ability to execute commands in the Shell so that they are forwarded and executed on the client end (currently in Windows only).

 This functionality, 2X RemoteExec, allows execution of command line arguments on the client end.
 Essentially, it pushes a cmd command to the client.
 An example of how this works may be found below.

 In this example, we are using RemoteExec to start Internet Explorer (IE) and open the Yahoo URL on the client side.
 This example assumes all the client PCs have IE located in the Program files (x86) folder and requires that RemoteExec is accepted in the Parallels client settings and enabled also from the RAS Console.
 This is done as follows:

 - Select Terminal Servers (or RD Session Hosts starting from Parallels RAS v16), and navigate to the properties of the Terminal Server you want to enable this feature for.

 In this case, if the following is executed in the RDS session, IE with the website defined will launch locally on the client machine:

 cd "C:\Program Files (x86)\Parallels\ApplicationServer"